 The first track was laid in 1844: its rails seven feet and a quarter of an inch (7’¼”) apart as specified by its Chief Engineer, Isambard Kingdom Brunel.
 It ran along what is now Marlborough Road, terminating at Western (as in Great Western) Road, Grandpont.
 The line was extended to Banbury a few years later, via a spur at Millstream Junction, near Hinksey, and then on to Birmingham.
 In the process of excavation, lakes were created from the pooling of nearby springs, an unexpected gift to the residents of West Oxford.
 The main railway station was then moved to its current site and the old station at Grandpont became a goods depot until it was eventually sold off in the 1870s.

 But what of the swing bridge?
 That relates to Oxford’s second station, in Rewley Road, on the site of what is now the Saïd Business School and, in centuries past, a medieval Cistercian abbey.
 It was built to cross the Sheepwash Channel, which linked the river to the canal and had to be kept navigable for barges and small boats.
-It is in fact one of only two movable bridges over the Thames – the other being Tower Bridge in London.
+It is, in fact, one of only two movable bridges over the Thames – the other being Tower Bridge in London.

-Over its standard gauge (4’8½”) rails trundled the so-called ‘Varsity Line’, built by the London & North Western Railway and opened to its Oxford terminus in 1851.
+Over its standard gauge rails (4’8½”) trundled the so-called ‘Varsity Line’, built by the London & North Western Railway and opened to its Oxford terminus in 1851.
 It provided a crucial link between Britain’s two ancient university towns, via Bletchley, and must have played a key role in the Second World War, ferrying some of the nation’s mightiest minds to and from Bletchley Park on code-breaking duty.

 The line remained open for passengers until December 1967, long after the station had closed.
-The building (erected by the same people who had created the Crystal Palace for the Great Exhibition a century earlier) has a curious afterlife, for it was dismantled, refurbished and re-assembled in the Buckinghamshire Railway Centre at Quainton where it is visitable to this day.
+The building (erected by the same people who had created the Crystal Palace for the Great Exhibition a century earlier) had a curious afterlife, for it was dismantled, refurbished and re-assembled in the Buckinghamshire Railway Centre at Quainton where it is visitable to this day.

-A mesmeric clip of silent, black and white footage has been deposited in the Huntley Film Archives: it shows the slow but methodical operation of the swing bridge, in the days when railwaymen pulled long levers, wore flat caps, and smoked pipes.
+A mesmeric clip of silent, black and white footage has been deposited in the Huntley Film Archives: it shows the slow but methodical operation of the swing bridge in the days when railwaymen pulled long levers, wore flat caps, and smoked pipes.

 Oxford is now a very busy station – and it is getting bigger and busier all the time.
 New track has been laid.
 New lights blaze out at night.
 New rolling stock hurtles people along the Thames valley and up to Birmingham and points north.
 Passenger numbers have doubled in the past decade to nearly six million per annum, and are projected to grow further.
 You can now travel direct to either Paddington or Marylebone.
 London gets ever nearer.
 The undergraduates, the dons, and especially the estate agents, don’t seem to mind any more.